yasuper8/angular-books-crud-lab/readme.md

 * Creating route-specific view templates and controllers.
 * Creating RESTful `index` and `show` routes for `books`.

-When a user goes to `/`, they should see a list of books (`books#index`).
-When a user goes to `/books/:id`, they should see a single book (`books#show`).
+When a user goes to `/`, they should see a list of all of the books in the API.
+When a user goes to `/books/:id`, they should see a single book.
+On the `/books/:id` page a user should be able to edit or delete a book.

-Your data (a list of books) lives inside `allBooks.js`.
-This afternoon, you'll learn how to retrieve this data from an external API to perform all CRUD operations, but for now, you'll work with this sample book data.
+Your data (a list of books) is available at `https://super-crud.herokuapp.com/books`.
+You and your classmates will all be working with this database, so things might get a little crazy.
+If there are no books left or far too many books, feel free to reset the database by clicking [the reset button](http://super-crud.herokuapp.com/reset).
+Don't do this without warning your classmates though, otherwise they might be puzzled why their newly created book resources aren't appearing in the database.

 ## Getting Started

-1. Fork this repo, and clone it into your `develop` folder on your local machine.
+1. Fork this repo, and clone it into your `wdi` folder on your local machine.
 2. Change directories into `angular-routing-lab`.
-3. Run `budo app.js --open --pushstate` from the Terminal to start your server and open your app in the browser.
+3. Run `budo -P --host=localhost --open` from the Terminal to start your server and open your app in the browser.

 ## ngRoute